codewarrior2000/nyt-2020-election-scraper/README.md

 Please do not modify any of the static files (html, csv, txt, or xml).
 These files are dynamically generated.

 ## To Support The Creators
-We'd rather any money go to a good cause.
+We'd rather receive any money to go to a good cause.
 Send any donations instead to <https://voting.works>!